 REPRESENTATIVE LISTING

-MASTER CLASSES may be requested via the CONTACT page.
+MASTER CLASSES and PRIVATE COACHING may be requested via the CONTACT page.

 Sample Listing of Master Classes includes:

-New England Conservatory I Eastman School of Music I Beloit College I Michigan State University I Florida State University I Western Michigan University I University of Montana I Notre Dame de Namur University I Central Michigan University
+New England Conservatory I Eastman School of Music I Beloit College I Eastern Illinois University I Michigan State University I Florida State University I Western Michigan University I University of Montana I Notre Dame de Namur University I Central Michigan University

 Program Director, Acting & Voice Instructor

 International summer musical theatre intensive with Broadway professionals in Italy.
-Five annual scholarships available including the Chita Rivera Scholarship, the Norm Lewis Scholarship, the Baayork Lee Scholarship, and two Company Liaison Scholarships for company members age 18-26.
+Five annual scholarships available including the Chita Rivera Scholarship, the Norm Lewis Scholarship, the Baayork Lee Scholarship, the Christopher Wheeldon Scholarship, and two Company Liaison Scholarships for company members age 18-26.

 Musical Theatre Professor

-Teri serves as Assistant Professor and Head of Musical Theatre at Fort Lewis College, having previously served at Oakland University, Central Michigan University, and the University of Houston.
-During these appointments, they have received grants for their Diversity, Equity, and Inclusion work, Professional Development Grants, and been nominated for Excellence in Teaching.
-They hold a Bachelor of Applied Arts in Vocal Performance (Theatre Minor) from Central Michigan University (CMU) and a Master of Music in Opera from Florida State University.
-They are also an Alumni of the Houston Opera Studio and were conferred with an honorary Doctorate of Fine Arts from CMU in 2014.
+Teri served as Assistant Professor and Head of Musical Theatre at Fort Lewis College, Oakland University, Central Michigan University, and the University of Houston.
+During these appointments, Teri has received grants for Diversity, Equity, and Inclusion work, Professional Development Grants, and been nominated for Excellence in Teaching.
+Teri holds a Bachelor of Applied Arts in Vocal Performance (Theatre Minor) from Central Michigan University (CMU) and a Master of Music in Opera from Florida State University.
+Teri is also an Alumni of the Houston Opera Studio and was conferred with an honorary Doctorate of Fine Arts from CMU in 2014.
 Teri is a proud member of both Delta Omicron (International Music Fraternity) and Alpha Psi Omega (National Theatre Honor Society).

 LINCOLN CENTER: